 The Board of Directors has determined that some of the Organization's net assets with donor restrictions meet the definition of endowment funds under UPMIFA.
-Barring the existence of specific instructions in gift agreements for donor-restricted endowments, the Organization's policy is to report (a) the original value of gifts donated to the endowment as net assets with donor restrictions, (b) the original value of subsequent gifts to the endowment as net assets with donor restrictions.
+Barring the existence of specific instructions in gift agreements for donor-restricted endowments, the Organization's policy is to report (a) the original value of gifts donated to the endowment as net assets with donor restrictions, (b) the original value of subsequent gifts to the endowment as net assets with donor restrictions, and (c) the net accumulation appreciation as net assets without donor restrictions.